francescovallone/acanthis/.website/introduction.md

 # Introduction

-Acanthis is a Validation library heavily inspired by [Zod](https://github.com/colinhacks/zod).
+Acanthis is a Validation library for Dart & Flutter heavily inspired by [Zod](https://github.com/colinhacks/zod).
 It is designed to be a simple, and easy to use validation library.

 ## Features

 Acanthis is designed to be composable.
 Schemas can be composed together to create more complex schemas.

-Also Acanthis doesn't require any runtime dependencies, and makes use of a chainable API to create schemas.
+Also Acanthis doesn't require any runtime dependencies other than [Dart](https://dart.dev).

 ## Getting Started